Constantine P. Cavafy: Historical poems

 Cavafy wrote over a dozen historical poems about famous historical figures and regular people.
 He was mainly inspired by the Hellenistic era with Alexandria at primary focus.
-Other poems originate from Helleno-romaic antiquity and the Byzantine era.
+Other poems originate from Helleno-Romanistic antiquity and the Byzantine era.
 Mythological references are also present.
 The periods chosen are mostly of decline and decadence (e.g. Trojans); his heroes facing the final end.
 His historical poems include: "The Glory of the Ptolemies", "In Sparta", "Come, O King of Lacedaemonians", "The First Step", "In the Year 200 B.C.", "If Only They Had Seen to It", "The Displeasure of Seleucid", "Theodotus", "Alexandrian Kings", "In Alexandria, 31 B.C.", "The God Forsakes Antony", "In a Township of Asia Minor", "Caesarion", "The Potentate from Western Libya", "Of the Hebrews (A.D.
 50)", "Tomb of Eurion", "Tomb of Lanes", "Myres: Alexandrian A.D.
 340", "Perilous Things", "From the School of the Renowned Philosopher", "A Priest of the Serapeum", "Kleitos' Illness", "If Dead Indeed", "In the Month of Athyr", "Tomb of Ignatius", "From Ammones Who Died Aged 29 in 610", "Aemilianus Monae", "Alexandrian, A.D.
-628-655", "In Church", "Morning Sea" (a few poems about Alexandria were left unfinished due to his death).
+628-655", "In Church", "Morning Sea" (a few poems about Alexandria were left unfinished at his death).